pavelraiden/noktvrn_ai_artist/artist_flow/generators/README.md

 1. Generate artist profile using the Artist Prompt Generator
 2. Use the artist profile to generate track prompts with the Track Prompt Generator
+3. Use both artist profile and track information to generate video prompts with the Video Prompt Generator
-3. Pass prompts to LLM orchestration systems
+4. Pass prompts to LLM orchestration systems
-4. Process LLM responses to create artist profiles and tracks
+5. Process LLM responses to create artist profiles, tracks, and videos
-5. Use the profiles and track specifications to generate music, visuals, and other assets
+6. Use the profiles, track specifications, and video prompts to generate music, visuals, and other assets

 ## Requirements